Leading

 -

-Keep in mind that people are at their best in the morning and at
+Keep in mind that people are at their best in the morning and at their

 worst on Friday afternoons before a holiday.